 Date: 1822 Maker: Joseph Manton, serial no. 9076

 Converted from flintlock, with re-browned 30 inch damascus barrels, broad concave top-rib signed ‘JOSEPH MANTON’S NEW IMPROVEMENTS BY HIS MAJESTY’S PATENT’, martial and musical trophies engraved to the rib-end and breech, scroll engraved top-tang with central atlas trophy, platinum vented plugs, border and trophy engraved bar-action locks with scroll engraved ‘Manton’ hammers with detachable noses, figured walnut half-stock finely chequered at the wrist, clipped corner rectangular vacant escutcheon behind the top-tang, trophy engraved spur to the iron heel-plate, scroll engraved trigger-guard tang with grip safe engraved ‘PATENT’, border and trophy engraved trigger-guard bow, pineapple finial and ramrod throat and white-metal mounted wood ramrod

-Provenance: Neal and Back’s book, The Mantons: Gunmakers, describe this gun from the records as a double barrel 16-bore shotgun with 30in. barrels inscribed JOSEPH MANTON HANOVER SQUARE LONDON’, tubelocks of Joseph Manton patent, a grip safety device and barrels forged by William Fullerd.
-The gun was noted as being in the possession of James Purdey & Sons Ltd. Purdey’s have kindly confirmed that they currently have a Manton tubelock with serial no. 9076 in their collection in the Long Room.
-As both guns serial numbers appear genuine, it is possible that there was a duplication at the time of manufacture.edit it.
+Provenance: Neal and Back’s book, The Mantons: Gunmakers, describes a gun with the same serial number as a double barrel 16-bore shotgun with 30in. barrels inscribed JOSEPH MANTON HANOVER SQUARE LONDON’, with tubelocks of Joseph Manton patent, a grip safety device and barrels forged by William Fullerd.
+The gun was noted as being in the possession of James Purdey & Sons Ltd. As both guns serial numbers appear genuine, it is possible that there was a duplication at the time of manufacture.